Thank you for applying to Housing at Hilbert for the 2020-2021 academic year. This application is for current Hilbert College students.

 Housing Selection & Move in Day

-Move in Day is on Saturday, August 25, 2018.
-Faculty and staff will be present to help move students belongings in from 10 AM- 2 PM.
+Move in Day is on Saturday, August 29, 2020.
+Faculty, staff and students will be present to help move students belongings in from 10 AM- 1 PM.
 Please check in at Trinity Hall.
-All residents are required to have a completed housing application (this document), proof of insurance for the 2018-2019 academic year, active registration for e2campus and be in good standing with financial aid.
+All residents are required to have a completed housing application (this document), proof of medical documentation for the 2020-2021 academic year, active registration for omni-alert and be in good standing with financial aid.

 Check in times are: